Docs/Guides/Webhook Integration

 slugstringURL-friendly slug for the article

-publishDatestringISO 8601 timestamp
+publishDatestringISO 8601 timestamp of original publish date

 statusstringAlways "publish"